MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 ##### Write Only Transactions

-Write only transaction allows a client to perform one or more writes atomically.
+Write only transactions allow a client to perform one or more writes atomically.
 They currently only allow writes to a single table.
 They also only allow `INSERT` statements (no `DELETE`, `UPDATE`, `CREATE` , `INSERT INTO SELECT`, etc).
 All writes within a transaction are buffered in a session local variable and are not visible to any other session.
 When the transaction commits, a timestamp is selected by the coordinator and all writes